 This can be fixed the same way with most cars, change the spark plugs.
 But seeing how fast Benz drivers run into this issue on their engine is alarming.

 Every Mercedes-Benz model made after 1995 has imported an electronic gearbox system.
 In terms of updating technology, it is a great system and innovation for the Benz, but a common issue is that the electronic gearbox system often leads to graphite build-up caused by an oil leak.

 An oil leak can be caused the same way that oil leaks in more cars are caused.
 But because of the frailness of the electronic gearbox system, an oil leak in a Mercedes-Benz offers a much more worrying situation.

 Oil leaks are not the only common leaks that Benz users tend to run into.
 The Mercedes-Benz has also been prone to running into differential leaks.
 Typically when it comes to E class vehicles in the Benz's lineup with high mileage on them.

 These kinds of leaks are normally coming from the pinion seals, axle seals, or differential covers.
 This is caused by these components becoming weaker over time due to age.
-Drivers are more likely to run into these issues while driving a Mercedes than most other brands.
+Drivers are more likely to run into these problems with Mercedes than most other brands.

 The average car is susceptible to rust issues during lack of usage, but Mercedes has been known to rust easily and quickly.
 What is just as shocking is knowing just how many places on the vehicle that rust can show up.